 In accordance with the recommendations of the ALM study, the Organization will aim to achieve a balance between these three principles.
 It is accepted that it may not be possible to satisfy all three principles all of the time.

-The aim is to achieve a target cover ratio of 80 per cent to 100 per cent of the ASHI liability within a period of years, the number of which is a function of the requirement to achieve a positive overall return at an acceptable level of risk.
+The aim is to achieve a cover ratio of 90 per cent of the ASHI liability within a period of 20 years, the number of which is a function of the requirement to achieve a positive overall return at an acceptable level of risk.

 Based upon the results of the ALM study performed by an external consultant, the ACI has adopted a cover ratio of 90 per cent of the ASHI liability within 20 years which will be utilized to select the investments to be acquired for strategic cash.
 Therefore, the range of 80-100 percent of the liability has been deleted.
 The related footnote 10 below has also been deleted as it is now redundant.